Electric Vehicle Sharing Startup "Bird" Launches in West LA

 I couldn't figure out why.
-Why did someone just leave their scooter there and walk away, do they want it to get stolen?
+Why would someone just leave their scooter there and walk away, do they want it to get stolen?
 I must have stared at it for a good 10 seconds.
-I wanted to take it for a joy ride.
-I wondered if it's one of those trick TV shows that try to provoke you take things, unwitting that they're recording every moment of it.
+I even daydreamed about joy riding it and wondered if it's one of those trick TV shows that try to provoke you take something, while they record every moment of it.

-But nope, I didn't take it.
-I broke my stare, looked away, and pretended the scooter didn't exist.
-That's when my girlfriend pulled up.
-I hopped in her car and we drove off.
-I mentioned the scooter to her and we talked about it for a brief moment, but we quickly forgot about it.
+But nope, I didn't take it for a joy ride.
+Before I got a chance to get in for a closer inspection, my gf pulled up, I hopped in, and we drove off.
+I mentioned the scooter to her and we discussed it for a brief moment, but quickly forgot about it.

-I decided to walk up and take a look at them.
-And sure enough, my day was made.
+I decided to walk up and inspect them further and sure enough, my day was made.
 I found out that it is indeed part of a scooter sharing app, a new product from an electric vehicle sharing startup in Venice called Bird.
 A new type of eco-friendly tech-enabled alternate transportation.
 Boom - mind blown.

 What is Bird?

-3. Find a scooter
+3. Find a Bird

 4. Add money